fish-shell/fish-shell/doc_src/cmds/fish_command_not_found.rst

 Description
 -----------

-When fish tries to execute a command and can't find it, it invokes this function.
+When ghoti tries to execute a command and can't find it, it invokes this function.

 It can print a message to tell you about it, and it often also checks for a missing package that would include the command.